 You may use this storage type if you would like to load Amazon S3 credentials and session tokens from environment variables.

-This could be useful in cases when you would like to obtain temporary credentials and session tokens and update environment variables on your own.
+This could be useful in cases when you would like to obtain temporary credentials and session tokens on your own and update environment variables when required.

 These variables are fully compatible with official AWS Tools/CLI for Windows.

 1. Start S3 Browser and click Accounts -> Add New Account.Click Accounts -> Add New Account

 The Add New Account dialog will open:Add New Account dialog.

 2. Select Amazon S3 (Credentials from Environment Variables)

 3. Enable SSL/TLS option if you would like to work via encrypted SSL/TLS channel.

 4. Click Add new account

 You can now choose the newly added account from the Accounts menu:Click Accounts -> Account Name to switch between accounts.